rhashimoto/wa-sqlite/src/examples/README.md

 ### IDBBatchAtomicVFS
 This IndexedDB VFS is the most general and compatible implementation.

+Changing the page size after the database is created is not supported.

 ### OriginPrivateVFS
 This OPFS VFS supports multiple connections without the proposed "readwrite-unsafe" locking mode, but is more performant if it is available.

+If the new mode is not supported then only journaling modes "delete" (default), "memory", and "off" are allowed.

 ### AccessHandlePoolVFS
 This OPFS VFS can be used with the synchronous WebAssembly build.